The Congressional baseball game is a long-running, bipartisan tradition

 "Every year, with a few interruptions, Senate and House members of each party team up to settle scores and solidify friendships off the floor and on the field," according to the game's website.
 "Members usually sport the uniform of their home states and districts, and although proportional representation is not required, elected officials of many states play to win every year."

-In the run-up to the game, which was scheduled to be played tomorrow at Nationals Park, both sides -- Republicans and Democrats -- hold early-morning practices in neighborhoods around Washington.
+In the run-up to the game, which is scheduled to be played tomorrow at Nationals Park, both sides -- Republicans and Democrats -- hold early-morning practices in neighborhoods around Washington.

 "There's not much scheduling going on up here at 6:30 in the morning, so in terms of practice, there's no excuses," freshman Kansas Rep. Roger Marshall, a Republican, told Roll Call in a preview piece on the game.